Dublin Pearse railway station: Origins

 Patronage grew to 4.5 million passengers per annum in the late 1870s with powers and land obtained for the enlargement of the station.
 A map of the station in 1878 shows a "departure local & arrival mail" platform of not more than 400 ft on the Great Brunswick Street (Pearse Street) side where platform 2 is now, and a similar platform opposite for "departure mail & arrival local" purposes.
 A turntable existed at the end of the line which could enable an engine to draw away from its train, turn, and proceed up the other line if the station was empty.

 There ensured various alterations in the 1880s including the replacement of the roof and thereafter had four platforms and five tracks, later becoming five platforms.
 The main span covered the two long platforms where the tracks were later to be extended northbound and two southbound bay platforms one to each side of them.
 There was also a roof span to the southwest which covers a smaller southbound bay platform.

 The ownership of the station remained with the D&KR until the amalgamation to Great Southern Railways in 1925.
 During the interim period, the main operating company the D&WR changed its name to Dublin, Wicklow and Wexford Railway (DW&WR) in 1860 and Dublin and South Eastern Railway (DSER) in 1907.

 1891 rebuild as a through station

 The station was extensively rebuilt for the opening of the City of Dublin Junction Railway in 1891.
 During this process, the station was converted into a layout through the station with three terminus platforms that were to remain unchanged until the early 2000s with the northeast bay filled in towards the end of that period.
-The existing tracks at the Northern end of the station had to be raised by 18 in to give the required clearance over Westland Row Road and the platforms had to be sloped upwards towards the platform exit to compensate.
+The existing tracks at the Northern end of the station had to be raised by 18 in to give the required clearance over Westland Row and the platforms had to be sloped upwards towards the platform exit to compensate.
 Some DW&WR suburban trains started working through to Amiens Street and boat trains and mail could subsequently be worked round to Broadstone and Kingsbridge.

 An 1893 and 1924 diagram show the platforms numbered as follows: